sahilphule/devops-templates/documentation/terraform/aws/cloudfront-website-terraform/cloudfront-website-terraform.md

 ## Destroy the provisioned infrastructure
 ---

-Lastly, we will destroy the resources created above by Terraform configuration files for AWS.
+Lastly, we will destroy the above-created resources.

 ## Steps
 1. To destroy infrastructure, open the Powershell Window and change the directory to the above-created **cloudfront-website-terraform** directory using the **`cd`** command.